-Based on analysis of complaint volume related to health maintenance organizations (HMOs), TDI estimates the agency will process an additional 7,000 complaints per year related to the new workers' compensation health care networks.
-It is assumed TDI would need one Insurance Specialist V position (\$35,100/year), two Insurance Specialist IV positions (\$32,988/year, each), and five Insurance Specialist III positions (\$31,068/year, each) to process complaints.
+Based on TDI's analysis of complaint volume related to health maintenance organizations (HMOs), it is assumed TDI will process an additional 7,000 complaints per year related to the new workers' compensation health care networks.
+Due to the increased complaint volume, complexity of cases, and amount of investigation required, it is assumed TDI would need one Insurance Specialist V position (\$35,100/year), two Insurance Specialist IV positions (\$32,988/year, each), and five Insurance Specialist III positions (\$31,068/year, each).
 It is assumed the cost for providing computer software and hardware for the eight positions identified above would be \$1,562 each in fiscal year 2006.

 Based on the analysis of TDI, it is assumed additional funding would be required for professional fees or interagency contracts to administer an annual injured worker survey needed to prepare the annual consumer report cards on certified networks.
-It is assumed costs of the annual injured worker survey would be \$180,000 in fiscal year 2007; \$240,000 in fiscal year 2008; \$300,000 in fiscal year 2009; and \$348,000 in fiscal year 2010.
+It is assumed costs of the annual injured worker survey would be \$180,000 in fiscal year 2007; \$240,000 in fiscal year 2008; \$300,000 in fiscal year 2009; and \$324,000 in fiscal year 2010.
 It is assumed one additional Research Specialist IV position (\$37,322/year) would be required to analyze data gathered from the surveys to prepare the annual consumer report cards.
 It is assumed the research staff position would require computer software and computer hardware with enhanced data processing and storage capabilities at a cost of \$3,062 in fiscal year 2006 and annual licensing costs of \$496 for Statistical Analysis System (SAS) data analysis software.